A Comprehensive Overview of Color Pickers and Color Converters: HEX, RGB, HSL and CMYK Codes Explained

 HSL Color Model

-HSL stands for Hue, Saturation, and Lightness; it provides a more intuitive way to think about colors.
+The HSL in HSL stands for Hue, Saturation, and Lightness; it offers a more intuitive approach when thinking about colors.

 Advantages of HSL:

-- Easier adjustments for designers who want to change brightness or saturation without altering the hue.
+- It gives designers the ability to adjust brightness or saturation without affecting hue.

 CMYK Color Model

-CMYK stands for Cyan, Magenta, Yellow, and Key (black) and is primarily used in print media.
+CMYK stands for Cyan, Magenta, Yellow, Key (black) and is primarily used in printing.
+The model works with subtractive colors—starting from white (paper) and then removing colors until you achieve what you want.

 Advantages of CMYK: